likid1412/rag/README.md

 # run and start rag
 docker run --env-file .env -dt --name rag -p 80:80 rag

+# check rag logs, once success, you should see `Application startup complete.`
+docker container logs rag
 ```

 Remember, Docker must be installed on your system to use this method.
 For installation instructions and more details about Docker, visit the official Docker documentation.